munki/munki-pkg/README.md

 ###build-info

 Build options are stored in a file at the root of the package project.
 XML plist and JSON formats are supported.
+YAML is supported if you also install the Python PyYAML module.
 A build-info file is not strictly required, and a build will use default values if this file is missing.

+XML plist is the default and preferred format.
+It can represent all the needed OS X data structures.
+JSON and YAML are also supported, but there is no guarantee that these formats will support future features of munkipkg.
+(Translation: use XML plist format unless it really, really bothers you; in that case use JSON or YAML but don't come crying to me if you can't use shiny new features with your JSON or YAML files.
+And please don't ask for help _formatting_ your JSON or YAML!)

 ####build-info.plist

 This must be in XML (text) format.
-Binary plists are not supported.
+Binary plists and "old-style-ASCII"-formatted plists are not supported.
 For a new project created with `munkipkg --create Foo`, the build-info.plist looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>